 Massage therapy has a whole host of benefits when it comes to easing the symptoms of a wide range of conditions.
 It helps to reduce stress, reduce pain and muscle tension, improve circulation, optimise immune function and even lower your heart rate and blood pressure.
 But does massage help varicose veins?
 When done correctly, it absolutely can.

-How to correctly massage someone with varicose veins
+- How to correctly massage someone with varicose veins; and

 The benefits of massage for varicose veins